 Your AI Governance Delivery Lead

-I'm not a lawyer, an auditor, or a big consultancy.
+I am not a lawyer, an auditor, or a big consultancy.
 I come from delivery.
 10+ years managing complex tech projects, leading cross-functional teams, and working in regulated environments.

 I kept seeing the same pattern: risk and compliance addressed too late.
 Systems already built, contracts signed, teams under pressure.
 Fixing things then costs 10x more than doing it right from the start.